Is Counting Cards Illegal?

 Most casinos ask card counters to leave the property once discovered.
 Casino security guards may hassle you into leaving the table, request you to back off a game for a time, or bar you from the casino entirely.
 If a casino bars you, you may not return.
 If you return anyway, you can face trespass charges.

 While the law doesn’t say anything about restricting intellectual means to count cards, it does have a provision against using electronic and mechanical means.
-This type of card counting constitutes cheating since you’re gaining an unfair edge over the other players at the table.
-It’s your prerogative to use your brain to count cards as a natural advantage, but once you use other means, the police can arrest you.
+This type of card counting constitutes cheating since you’re gaining an unfair edge over the other players.
+Using your brain to count cards as a natural advantage is your prerogative, but once you use other means, the police can arrest you.

 If a casino team member admonishes or detains you for counting cards, you’ll probably be angry, frustrated, or embarrassed.
 Odds are, you’ve been drinking, and now the casino has barred you from playing your favorite game of the night.
 Many people accused of counting cards make the mistake of pushing or touching security guards or other casino employees.
 The casino can then have you arrested on the grounds of physical assault or harassment.

 Casinos do not need a reason to ask you to leave.
-They can ask any patron to leave at any time, for any reason, or no reason at all.
-If you refuse to leave and begin acting belligerent, aggressive, or just plain rude, casinos can have you arrested for disorderly conduct.
+They can ask any patron to leave at any time, for any reason, or no reason.
+Casinos can arrest you for disorderly conduct if you refuse to leave and begin acting belligerent, aggressive, or rude.
 If you’re asked to leave, the best thing to do is to apologize, leave the casino, and lay low for a while.
 If the casino took your picture while detaining you, they will have your face on file and share it with sister casinos.

 If you need criminal defense lawyers in Las Vegas because of casino charges, contact De Castroverde Law Group for expert help.
-We can come to your defense if you’re arrested for false ID, assault, battery, theft, disorderly conduct, trespassing, and more.
-Call us today for a free consultation at (702) 222-9999.
+We can defend you if you’re arrested for false ID, assault, battery, theft, disorderly conduct, trespassing, etc. Call us today for a free consultation at (702) 222-9999.